Riverside Avenue Historic District: Roman Catholic Chancery Building

 The Chancery Building was used as office space for life insurance companies until 1966 when it was sold to the Roman Catholic Diocese of Spokane.
 It served as the Diocese's headquarters for 40 years until being sold in 2006.
 The sale of the building was part of a claims settlement to pay victims of child sexual abuse by priests and clergy.
 After the sale, the diocese remained as tenants of the building until 2019.
 Sitting empty, the building was listed on the Washington Trust for Historic Preservation's list of most endangered places in the state in 2020.
 In 2021, plans were announced to demolish the building and replace it with a modern, 40 to 50 unit apartment building.
 The property was purchased by a subsidiary of the local Cowles Company, which among other things own and operate the local daily newspaper, The Spokesman-Review which operates out of the Review Building one block to the east.
 The company owns the entire block on which the Chancery Building is located, with employee parking to the south of the building and the former printing facility to the east.
-In January of 2022, the Spokane Historic Landmarks Commission voted unanimously to require additional design review of the proposal, putting the plan on hold.
+In January 2022, the Spokane Historic Landmarks Commission voted unanimously to require additional design review of the proposal, putting the plan on hold.
 The commission cited the "very modern" nature of the proposal as being out of touch with the character of the area.